 5 Tips on Getting Organized (From Someone Who Hates Organizing)

-Being of the latter variety, I’ve come to the conclusion that some organization is valuable, as long as it doesn’t become a task on its own — as long as getting organized isn’t actually something that will get in the way of the more important parts of your day.
+Being someone who hates organizing, I’ve come to the conclusion that some organization is valuable, as long as it doesn’t become a task on its own — and as long as getting organized isn’t actually something that will get in the way of the more important parts of your day.

 Think about it this way: If you spend a good chunk of your day (an hour or so) just so everything is right, then that’s one hour spent on not producing actual work, and instead becomes a crutch that you use to delay the actual work you have to do.